Sub groups or Multi-level groups

 From what I remember, by Redmine's design, it was quite impossible to implement such a feature as a plugin.
 It has to be a core development.

-#9 Updated by Michael Probst about 5 years ago
+#9 Updated by Michael Probst over 5 years ago

 I would like to see this feature in redmine as well.